gerardbenavides/webdriverio-pom-mochabdd-framework/README.md

 - Visual Studio Code or any preferred IDE
 - Source Tree
 - Git Bash
-- Clone of latest master branch
-  - git clone git@bitbucket.org:ADDIMedicalAB/hope-solution-v1_6.git
-Chrome Browser

 ## Setup
-- Open folder using IDE: root/src/automated-tests
+- Open folder using IDE: root/src/webdriverio-pom-mochabdd-framework
 - Install dependencies by running the following script on terminal
   - npm i
 - Test if setup is complete by running the following script on terminal